cda-tum/mqt-ddsim/scripts/qir/examples/README.md

 # Instructions

-Build a shared library with a QIR interface:
+Build a shared library with a QIR interface (commands run from the ./build/ directory):

     clang \
     -c  # Only run preprocess, compile, and assemble steps \
     -o DDsimQir.o  # Write output to <file> \
-    ../src/DDsimQir.c  # input file \
+    ../src/DDsimQir.cpp  # input file \
     -I ../include  # Add directory to the end of the list of include search paths \
     -fPIC  # Enable Position Independent Code \
     -Wnp-c2x-extensions  # supress warning because of omitted parameter names